ties/sagemcom-f3896-py/README.md

 | Connectbox Giga (F3896-LG) | Ziggo (NL) | Primary development on this modem |

+## Changelog

+  * 18-10-2023:
+    * Keep the profile messages if they expire and channel is still present on modem.

 ## Endpoints

 The client implements some endpoints.
 Others are: